 Rinse well your Border collie after a bath

 After shampooing, start rinsing your collie and make sure that there are no shampoo residues that are left behind because they could cause skin issues to your Border collie.
 It is essential to rinse your Border collie very well.

 Use of hairdryer

 After rinsing, dry your Border collie by using a hairdryer.
 There are many animal hairdryers available for this cause.
-If you are using your hairdryer on your Border collie, use it on the low setting and keep on moving it on the hairs to burn any hair of your Border collie.
+If you are using your hairdryer on your Border collie, use it on the low setting and keep on moving it on the hair to burn any hair of your Border collie.

-Why should I bath my Border collie?
+Why should I bathe my Border collie?

 Border collies have two coats; topcoat and undercoat.
-Collies are seasonal shedders, and male collies shed once a year, whereas female collies shed after 8 months in a heat cycle.
+It is because collies are seasonal shedders, and male collies shed once a year, whereas female collies shed after 8 months in a heat cycle.
 Bathing and proper grooming of your Border collie must be done at least 4 times a year.
 Bathing and brushing your Border collie is beneficial in spotting flea bites.
 This could be due to not rinsing well or due to the mats.
 It is strongly recommended to bathe and rinse your Border collie well.
 When you think you have rinsed well your collie, rinse more for 20 minutes.